cfss-su19/hw01/README.md

 3. Making this ordered list

 The part I struggled most with was figuring out how to sizedown the photo of me and my dog.
 I was struggling to find a way to scale down using standard RMarkdown syntax; many online forms/guides recommended embedding R code in the document, but I personally wanted to stay away from that.
 [This](https://stackoverflow.com/questions/15625990/how-to-set-size-for-local-image-using-knitr-for-markdown) stackoverflow question helped me out.
 The third most recommended answer contains the RMarkdown syntax for sizing images, and is the solution I implimented in my code.
+While it worked in the preview tab of RStudio, it didn't work when I moved to push to github for some reason.
+Thus, I had to look elsewhere for a solution, but unfortunately I wasn't able to impliment it successfully using R Code as I hoped for.

 I pushed my code to github twice through this process.
 I pushed it once when I was roughly 10% finished with the About me section, just to make sure I had the right idea about how to use git and would be able to properly submit my project when it came time to do so.
 Secondly, I pushed my project after I finished it.
 This is the version you're looking at now!
 I'm not sure if I have the terminology completely down yet, but I think I'm approximately correct.